blokcrafters/public-projects/waxmon.md

 <h1>Description</h1>
-BlokCrafters is working on development of a monitoring and alert system for the WAX Blockchain that will be freely available for other guilds to implement for their own use or to easily integrate with for ease of use and administration.
+BlokCrafters is working on development of a monitoring and alert system for the WAX Blockchain that will be available for other guilds to implement for their own use or to easily integrate with for ease of use and administration.
 The MIT license will be used.

 <h1>The Problem</h1>